megamattron/SlideScreenPlugins/README.md

 * A URI that points to your ContentProvider.
 * A human readable name for your group.
 * A default color to be shown beside the group in the interface.
-* An icon for the right side of the group in a format specified later.
+* An SVG icon for the right side of the group in a format specified later.
 * An array of Intents to try when the user single presses your icon.
 The Intents are tried in order until one works.
 * An array of Intents for the long press of your icon.
 * An Intent to launch your plugin's preferences activity.